Congratulations! We can now proudly present the winner of the WIN WIN Youth Award 2018.

 The prize consists of SEK 10 000 SEK and will be awarded at the WIN WIN Award ceremony.

-The jury for our youth award consists of six members with different experience and skills.
+The jury for our youth award consists of five members with different experience and skills.

 Mia Edofsson has long and extensive experience in the field of sustainability, from several industries.
 She has worked as head of sustainability at Akademiska Hus since 2012 and is responsible for the development and execution of long-term sustainable strategies.
 Mia is a board member of the UN Global Compact Network Sweden and is deeply committed to contributing to the United Nations Global Goals and Agenda 2030.